History of the Jews in England (1066–1290): Stephen to Henry II: 1135–1189

-Christian–Jewish relations in England were disturbed under King Stephen who burned down the house of a Jewish man in Oxford (some accounts say with the owner in it) because he refused to pay a contribution to the king's expenses.
+Christian–Jewish relations in England were disturbed under King Stephen, who burned down the house of a Jewish man in Oxford (some accounts say with the owner in it) because he refused to pay a contribution to the king's expenses.
 It was also during this time that the first recorded blood libel against Jews was brought in the case of William of Norwich (March, 1144).

-While the crusaders in Germany were attacking Jews, outbursts against the latter in England were, according to the Jewish chroniclers, prevented by King Stephen.
+During the Rhineland massacres perpetrated in the People's Crusade in what is now France and Germany, outbursts against Jews in England were, according to the Jewish chroniclers, prevented by King Stephen.

 With the restoration of order under Henry II, Jews renewed their activity.
 Within five years of his accession, Jews are found at London, Oxford, Cambridge, Norwich, Thetford, Bungay, Canterbury, Winchester, Newport, Stafford, Windsor and Reading.
-However, they were not permitted to bury their dead elsewhere than in London until 1177.
-Their spread throughout the country enabled the king to draw upon them as occasion demanded; he repaid them by demand notes on the sheriffs of the counties, who accounted for payments thus made in the half-yearly accounts on the pipe rolls (see Aaron of Lincoln).
+However, they were not permitted to bury their dead outside London until 1177.
+Their spread throughout the country enabled the king to draw upon them as occasion demanded; he repaid them by demanding notes on the sheriffs of the counties, who accounted for payments thus made in the half-yearly accounts on the pipe rolls.

 Strongbow's conquest of Ireland (1170) was financed by Josce, a Jewish man from Gloucester; and the king accordingly fined Josce for having lent money to those under his displeasure.
 As a rule, however, Henry II does not appear to have limited in any way the financial activity of Jews.
-The favourable position of the English Jews was shown, among other things, by the visit of Abraham ibn Ezra in 1158, by that of Isaac of Chernigov in 1181, and by the resort to England of the Jews who were exiled from France by Philip Augustus in 1182, among them probably being Judah Sir Leon of Paris.
+The favourable position of the English Jews was shown, among other things, by the visit of Abraham ibn Ezra in 1158, by that of Isaac of Chernigov in 1181, and by the resort to England of the Jews who were exiled by Philip II of France in 1182, among them probably being Judah ben Isaac Messer Leon.